adam-hamdan1/EmailChromeExtension/README.md

 ## Future Roadmap

-- **Sorting Criteria:** Soon to come sorting subject, key words, date, ect.
+- **Sorting Criteria:** Soon to come sorting by subject, key words, date, and other criteria.
+- **Multi-Criteria Sorting:** Combine multiple sorting options to tailor your email view.
 - **Automation:** When an email that meets that criteria of a created rule it automatlically gets sorted.